OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 > None of us is as smart as all of us. - Kenneth H. Blanchard.

-The term 'Open Science' has not yet a universally accepted definition, but usually refers to one core theme: **Increasing knowledge availability as a public good**, typically with critical research principles such as credibility, reproducibility, and verifiability thrown in in some combination.
+The term 'Open Science' has not yet a universally accepted definition, but usually refers to one core theme: **Increasing knowledge availability as a public good**, typically with critical research principles such as credibility, reproducibility, and verifiability included in some combination.
 Many other terms are being used synonymously with Open Science, such as Open Research, Open Scholarship, Science 2.0, and eScience.

 Throughout this MOOC, we consider 'Open Science' to be fully inclusive of all of these terms, all scholarly research disciplines, and to reflect the wider process of organised knowledge creation [(Bartling and Friesike, 2014)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Bartling%20and%20Friesike%2C%202014.pdf).

 Ironically, the only current peer-reviewed research article to systematically attempt to define Open Science is paywalled, so we do not include it here.
 Sigh.
+(DOI, for those interested: 10.1016/j.jbusres.2017.12.043)

 <br/>